Marzan-Bin-Rahman/paracetamol-of-linux/0-9/0-username-is-not-in-the-sudoers-file.md

 # **Problem - 0 :** I am unable to be root user in debian after fresh installation.
 It shows 'My username is not in the sudoers file'.

-#### After a fresh installtion of Debian or any other distro you might face some trouble while beeing root or using the sudo command.
+#### **Description:** After a fresh installtion of Debian or any other distro you might face some trouble while beeing root or using the sudo command.
 So, I have a solution for you.
 Follow the steps below -

 - Open your terminal.
 - Type